Home

 (310) 393-3682

-Phyllis Elliott, a classical singer, actress, writer, and linguist, has performed at Los Angeles' Music Center, Hollywood Bowl, and Mark Taper Forum, and in 1991 made her international recital debut at the Midsummer Festival of Music and the Arts in Swanage (U.K.).
-She has sung choral performances with Zubin Mehta, Robert Shaw, and Carlo Maria Giulini, and has been featured soloist in concerts co-produced by Exsultate!
+Phyllis Elliott, a classical singer, actress, writer, and linguist, has performed at Los Angeles' Music Center, Hollywood Bowl, and Mark Taper Forum, and in recital at the Midsummer Festival of Music and the Arts in Swanage (U.K.).
+She has sung choral works led by Zubin Mehta, Robert Shaw, and Carlo Maria Giulini, and has been featured in concerts co-produced by Exsultate!
 Productions and the Musicians Union Music Performance Trust in affiliation with the Los Angeles Festival/Fringe.
-She also appeared as the narrator in Peter and the Wolf with the Los Angeles Philharmonic at the Music Center.
+She also appeared at the Music Center as the Narrator in Peter and the Wolf with the Los Angeles Philharmonic.

-Ms. Elliott's poetry was featured in the inaugural episode of Poets' Chamber on Beverly Hills TV, and placed in the final round of the 1997 Writers Foundation annual competition, as did her entry in the children's picture book division.
-She wrote and produced The Ring of Steel at the Mark Taper Forum in 1987 and is the creator of Aria 51, a television series targeted for cable and PBS.
+A published writer and translator in the fields of the arts, Olympic sport, travel, sociology, and finance, Ms. Elliott headed the writing team for the internet’s original luxury travel website.
+Her poetry was featured in the inaugural Poets' Chamber on Beverly Hills TV, and placed in the final round of the Writers Foundation annual competition, as did her entry in the children's picture book division.
+She authored The Ring of Steel, produced at the Mark Taper Forum for the Los Angeles Festival/Fringe, and is the creator of Aria 51, a television series targeted for cable and PBS.